nextflow-io/nextflow/docs/mail.rst

 .. image:: images/workflow-notification-min.png

-The message is delivered using the Nextflow built-in mailing function.
+.. warning:: By default the notification message is sent by using the ``sendmail`` system tool which is assumed to be
+    available in the computer where Nextflow is running.
+Make sure it's properly installed and configured.
+    Alternatively provide the SMTP server configuration settings to use the Nextflow built-in mail support, which doesn't require any external system tool.

 See the `Mail configuration`_ section to learn about the available mail delivery options and configuration settings.

 Read :ref:`Notification scope <config-notification>` section to learn more about the workflow notification configuration details.